zzxslp/SoM-LLaVA/README.md

 `bash scripts/v1_5/finetune.sh`

-## :snowflake: Notes for using SoM
+## :snowflake: Using SoM
+**Note:** Our implementaion is improved over the original SoM repo, by removing overlapping regions for each mask (otherwise there will be confilicts/overlaps for tag positions).

 * Init virtual envs

 ```bash